chrokh/toow-old/_sources/chapters/data-types.md

 Don't worry, we'll explain everything in due time.
 For now, just note that it is possible to check what the run-time type is of any object by invoking the `GetType()` method.
 More on both instance methods and objects in future chapters.
-We invoke the method using something known as "dot-notation" which we also will discuss later.
+We invoke the method using something known as "dot notation" which we also will discuss later.

 ```csharp
 Console.WriteLine( "A".GetType()  );